Server configuration

 • auto_tls_directory <auto_tls_directory: string> (Ferron 2.0.0-beta.3 or newer)

-• This directive specifies the ACME directory from which the certificates are obtained.
+• This directive specifies the ACME directory URL from which the certificates are obtained.
 Overrides auto_tls_letsencrypt_production directive.
 Default: none

 • auto_tls_no_verification [auto_tls_no_verification: bool] (Ferron 2.0.0-beta.3 or newer)